xonex2020/particulate-matter-project/readme.md

 # Particulate matter Project

 ### Features
-- Support Raspberry Pi (recommended)
+- Support Raspberry Pi 64 Bit (recommended)
+- On Raspberry Pi you have to use the 64 Bit Version!
 - Possible practical implementation of the measuring station
 - Different variations of implementation for experienced and non-experienced users
-- Easy deployment via Docker / Docker-Compose
+- Easy deployment via Docker
 - Dashboard to monitor the values
-- Obtaining relevant system information of the measuring station and platform

 <!--
 Clone Project
 -->

-## first download the project
+## Clone the Project from GitHub

 clone the project: